submariner-io/enhancements/submariner/pluggable-network-plugin-and-ovn.md

 Re-architect Submariner route-agent in a way such that different network-plugin implementations can be supported.
-The re-architecture should create a re-usable library which other microservices including the new `submariner-network-plugin-sync` could make use of for handling common submariner events.
+The re-architecture should create a re-usable library which other microservices including the new `submariner-network-plugin-sync` could make use of for handling common Submariner events.

 Those drivers would be notified of different events like: